 The sewing machine is the workhorse of any sewing workroom.
 Proper maintenance means a smooth-running machine, making sewing a joy.
-Think of your sewing machine like your car; regular maintenance keeps the mechanics in good working order, keeping your machine going strong for many years to come.
-Whether you rely on your machine for work or love to sew for leisure, you want your machine to be ready for work.
+Think of your sewing machine like your car.
+Regular maintenance keeps the mechanics in good working order which keeps your machine going strong for many years.
+Whether you use your machine for work, or if you sew for pleasure, you want your machine to be ready for work.
 To make sure your machine is always ready to give you the perfect finish, read on!

 Sewing machine servicing

-We offer sewing machine servicing and repairs from a qualified sewing machine engineer.
-Our engineer visits us about once a month in a fully-equipped mobile workshop.
-They will generally be able to service and carry out repairs on the day; occasionally more complex issues or ordering parts means it may take longer.
-If this is the case the engineer will always phone you before going ahead; so it’s important you give us the best contact details so he can reach you on the day if needed.
+We offer sewing machine servicing and repairs from qualified sewing machine engineer.
+Our engineers visit us about once a month in a fully-equipped mobile workshop.
+They will generally be able to service and carry out repairs on the day but occasionally more complex issues mean it may take longer.
+If this happens the engineer will always phone you before going ahead.
+Please make sure you give us contact details so he can reach you on the day if needed.

 What will it cost?